 Are There Things Not to Do?

 When training your dogs not to dig holes in the yard, do not punish them after the behavior.
 This may result in your dogs feeling more anxious and digging even more.
 You can simply use a “no” command.

 You could also keep your dog away from the yard.
 Let your dog stay in the confines of your home, especially during hot weather, to redirect their attention from digging a hole outside.

-Your approach to stop your dog from digging a hole in the yard will depend on their specific digging behavior.
+Your approach to stopping your dog from digging a hole in the yard will depend on its specific digging behavior.
 Several products can be useful to aid in this process.

 Providing your dogs with a wide range of pet toys will be essential to ensure they are physically and mentally stimulated.
 Kong products filled with dog treats or peanut butter are a great way to help keep your dog occupied.

-Local pet stores like PetSmart and Petco, as well as online providers like Amazon.com, carry a range of balls, frisbees, ropes, and other toys for your dog.
+Local pet stores like PetSmart and Petco and online providers like Amazon.com carry a range of balls, frisbees, ropes, and other toys for your dog.
 These pet toys may aid you in training your dog to stop his digging habit.

 You may also need to buy chicken wire or rocks to help create a barrier or fence around special parts of the yard, like your garden with newly planted flowers.